Marvel Animated Features: Critical reaction

-Marvel Ultimate Avengers: The Movie
+Ultimate Avengers: The Movie

 Felix Vasquez Jr. of Cinema Crazed said, "It gave me what I wanted, in terms of entertainment, acting, animation, and sheer style…" Jeffrey M. Anderson of Common Sense Media called it an "average animated action tale [that] features troubled superheroes."
 David Cornelius of eFilmCritic.com said, "It's too violent for younger viewers, but not mature enough for older ones.
 It's a movie trapped in between target audiences."

 Ultimate Avengers 2: Rise of the Black Panther

 Felix Vasquez Jr. of Cinema Crazed said, "If this story doesn't widen its ideas, it's going to get much worse…" Jeffrey M. Anderson of Common Sense Media said, "[This] downbeat superhero story has less character, more violence."
 Marc Kandel of eFilmCritic.com said, "Turns out the sequel's just as bland as the first."